DUP and Leo Varadkar have helped to sanitise Sinn Fein and propel them to victory in Dublin, says Jim Allister

 Unionists have reacted to Sinn Fein’s success, with the TUV attacking those who “sanitised” the republican party and the UUP describing the result as indicating “interesting times.”

-The TUV leader added: “Likewise, by the DUP making Sinn Féin’s elevation into Stormont government possible, they short-sightedly endorsed them as a party fit for government.
+The TUV leader said: “Likewise, by the DUP making Sinn Féin’s elevation into Stormont government possible, they short-sightedly endorsed them as a party fit for government.

 “Now Ireland, north and south, is blighted with their growth.
 ‘Moving forward’, wasn’t that the DUP slogan?
 Sadly, it is those they partnered into government that are on the move, singing IRA songs.
 The correlation is obvious.”